The objective of this council priority is to increase the allowance of Accessory Dwelling Units (ADUs) in the community.

 Next Council Action

-Council will hold a Study Session or Matters item to check in on the scope of the work in Q3.
+Council will hold a Study Session to check in on options for ordinance changes in late January 2023.

-- Oct.
-2022: City Council matters item to discuss scoping and options.
+- Nov.
+2022: City Council study session to discuss scoping and options.